 Climate Risk Scoring Dashboard for Malawi's 28 Districts

-I applied the IPCC AR5 risk framework, which defines risk as a function of three components: hazard, exposure, and vulnerability.
-Rather than treating these as abstract concepts, I operationalized each one using measurable climate indices derived from daily meteorological data.
+The framework is the IPCC AR5 risk model, which defines risk as a function of hazard, exposure, and vulnerability.
+I operationalized each component using

-The primary indices used were the Standardized Precipitation Index (SPI) for drought hazard and the Coefficient of Variation for rainfall variability.
+measurable climate indices derived from daily meteorological data.
+The primary indices were the Standardized Precipitation Index for drought hazard and the Coefficient of Variation for rainfall variability.
 Normalization used 5th to 95th percentile clipping to handle extreme outliers without distorting district-level comparisons.

 The pipeline processes over 50,000 daily meteorological records from 2020 to 2024, sourced from the NASA POWER API for all 28 districts.
 Each district gets its own time series, risk score, and index decomposition.